LucasRoesler/lucasroesler.github.io/content/post/2017/how-i-git.md

 `master` into `develop`, rinse and repeat.

 ## Branch names
-Please, for the love of all that is good use descriptive branch names.
+Please, for the love of all that is good, use descriptive branch names.
 I suggest the following naming patterns

 ```